Choosing the right price oracle

 The choice of oracle requires different **automated contribution strategies** to protect the vault's NAV:

-1. With Market Oracles: The vault (automatically executed by Alpha) should increase onboarding contributions during a depeg dip to ensure new entrants do not exploit the lower share price at the expense of existing users.
+1. With **Market Oracles:** The vault (**automatically executed by Alpha**) should increase [onboarding contributions](/build-on-fusion/atomists/curating-a-fusion-vault/on-and-offboarding-contributions.md) during a depeg dip to ensure new entrants do not exploit the lower share price at the expense of existing users.&#x20;

 2. With **Fundamental Oracles:** The vault should increase [offboarding contributions](/build-on-fusion/atomists/curating-a-fusion-vault/on-and-offboarding-contributions.md) if the market price deviates from the fundamental rate.
 This ensures exiting users compensate the vault for the "liquidity gap" rather than leaving the remaining depositors to shoulder the cost.